-Some children can’t help themselves — they must stick everything in their mouths.
+Some children can’t help themselves — they stick everything in their mouths.

 The majority of choking incidents involving children happen within the home.
 Almost 60 percent of all non-fatal choking cases are food-related, while another 32 percent involve swallowing either coins or gum.